Milky Chance: 2013–2016: Sadnecessary, world tour

 Sadnecessary was nominated for the IMPALA European Independent Album of the Year award.

-2014–2016: Sadnecessary Tour

 Milky Chance played their first show in the United States in October 2014, in a sold-out performance at the Bowery Ballroom in New York City.
 Sadnecessary was released in the United States a year after its release in Germany, coming out on 14 October 2014.
 It received largely positive press from North American critics, and within a day of its release, SPIN named it their Album of the Week.
 SPIN further described the leading single "Stolen Dance" as a "serenely rollicking crossover jam," clarifying that the song "is no red herring — the great majority of Sadnecessary follows in its pattern of low-octane beats and gently lapping guitar strumming, making for a lovely and understated album."